Policies & Procedures

 Undergraduate students, other than athletes, international students, and students on financial aid who find it necessary to withdraw from the University may do so via ASAP during long Fall and Spring semesters.
 During Summer terms, all students must submit a withdrawal form to the One Stop Enrollment Center.
 The withdrawal form is available on the Office of the Registrar website.

-Undergraduate students requesting to change majors or degree program must see their current assigned academic advisor.
+Undergraduate students requesting to change majors or degree program are advised to meet with an academic advisor for the program they intend to declare.
 The change is not official until the advisor approves the request and makes the change in the Student Information System.
-Changes of major are effective immediately.
-An undergraduate student may declare up to two majors.
 Note: Some majors have specific requirements for admission to their programs.

 Students may change their program of study, including majors, minors, concentrations, and degree type, up to the completion of 75 semester credit hours earned (not including dual credit, Advanced Placement (AP) credit, or other college credits earned while in high school).
 After earning 75 or more credit hours, students may make changes only if the changes will not delay graduation by adding additional hours or semesters to those already needed under the current program of study.
 For any changes that will increase the number of hours or time needed to graduate, students must petition the appropriate dean through their assigned academic advisor.